John-Ferrel/john-ferrel.github.io/content/Build Your Own Blog in Minutes with Quartz 4.md

 Then,

 1. Head to “**Settings**” tab of your own repository and in the sidebar, click “**Pages**”.
 Under “**Source**”, select “**GitHub Actions**”.
-2. Run command  at `/quartz` to commit:
+2. Run the following command to commit your changes:

 ```bash
 npx quartz sync